DevMentat/BlogBackup/claml51do000808macy0sfhpd.md

-# DevOps Journey - Week 8-10 - Docker & Jenkins
+# DevOps Journey - Week 8-10 - Docker & More

 Hello, this is a big weekly update because I have missed the two others.
 I have mainly worked on one bootcamp module, so I waited to finish it before making an update.
 My productivity was pretty slow in Week 8, but Week 9 and 10 were good.